CopernicaMarketingSoftware/Documentation/SMTPeter/rest-send.md

 The above example call demonstrates one of the many ways how you can send email with the REST API.
 Just like all API other calls, you can pass data both as an "application/json" JSON string, or as regular "application/x-www-form-encoded" HTTP POST data.
-In the above example (and in all other example on this page) we use JSON because that is much more readable.
+In the above example (and in all other examples on this page) we use JSON because that is much more readable.

 In the example we did not pass a raw MIME message to SMTPeter, but used